 We are not either self-reliant, autonomous agents or cooperative, interconnected beings.
 Clearly, we are both.
 Paradoxically, we are simultaneously individuals and members of a society.
 Our freedom to be independent is not only not hindered by our willingness to act in cooperative, altruistic, compassionate ways – rather, it is enhanced.

 Life, liberty, and happiness are the products of true freedom.
 Most of us know from first-hand experience that sensations of happiness and contentment rarely stem from selfish acts; on the contrary, the most profound joy comes most often from acts of generosity and caring.

 Here in the US the words freedom and independence are so often coupled with the romanticized American idea of the “rugged individual”.
 We are taught from an early age that we are separate from our neighbors and our environment, that to achieve success we must compete, and that the only success that matters is financial success.

-The beauty of our society is that we have the freedom to make choices that result in greater health and contentment for ourselves, our families, and our planet.
-Sadly, so few of us exercise these freedoms, in part because we have not been invited to embrace the paradox that to become the most profoundly free we must become profoundly interdependent.
+Even those who possess at least some freedom to make choices that result in greater health and contentment for ourselves, our families, and our planet often fail to do so in part because we have not been invited to embrace the paradox that to become the most profoundly free, first we must recognize our profound interdependence.

 ~ text and graphic by Alyce Santoro

 Post a Comment